 Conveniently located to serve St. Louis, Missouri

-Dr. Cabbabe usually advises that you check with your medical doctor about potential causes of gynecomastia such as liver problems or hormonal imbalances prior to pursuing surgery.
+While most cases are benign, Dr. Cabbabe usually advises that you check with your medical doctor about potential causes of gynecomastia such as liver problems or hormonal imbalances prior to pursuing surgery.
 Alcohol and cannabis use can also contribute to this condition.
-Your insurance company may pay for this operation in severe conditions,assuming there are no exclusions to the policy.
-Photographs will need to be taken and submitted for review.
-The appropriate blood work may need to be done as well as described above.
+If you have nipple discharge associated with a mass in your breast, you should see a breast surgeon first to rule out cancer.
+Appropriate blood work or imaging may need to be done to confirm there is no tumor prior to your consultation.
+Some men report pain in their breast that can be cyclical from the gynecomastia.

 Preparing for Surgery

 Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin, ibuprofen or any other type of blood thinner.
+Iron supplements are often recommended to allow faster recovery after surgery.
 Dr. Cabbabe strives to meet and exceed his patient’s expectations.
 He will meet with you and plan the best procedure based on the quality of your skin and the amount of dense breast tissue versus fatty breast tissue as well as the location of the nipple – areola.

 Before & After Gallery